"Okay, we don't have long to admire this place." I say.

 "What do you-" I turn and stop when I see what caught her.

-Mutilated flesh and blood is everywhere.
+Mutilated flesh and blood are everywhere.
 No bones found anywhere.
 Just pure gore.
-Mia is trying to keep her stomach, the gagging is near impossible for me to resist.
+The blood has congealed into thick, blackened pools, clinging to the floor in tar-like smears.
+The air is thick with decay, stagnant with death that has lingered far too long.
+Mia is trying to keep her stomach.
+The gagging is near impossible for me to resist.

 "Damn."
 She says.